-- The Director of Admissions and Records will contact the Financial Aid Office, the Cashier's Office, Payroll/Fiscal Services, ASCOCC, the student's instructors and advisors, Human Resources, Office of Student Life, Instructional Dean's Office, Office of College Relations, Dean of Student and Enrollment Services Office, President's Office and any campus organization with which the student was involved.
+- The Director of Admissions and Records will contact the Financial Aid Office, the Cashier's Office, Payroll/Fiscal Services, ASCOCC, the student's instructors and advisors, Human Resources, Office of Student Life, Instructional Dean's Office, Office of Marketing and Public Relations, Dean of Student and Enrollment Services Office, President's Office and any campus organization with which the student was involved.
 When contacting these groups, the Director will use discretion as to what information can be released about the student and his/her death.

 - The Admissions and Records Office inactivates the student's address and indicates "deceased" on the address line.

 - If the student dies at any point between the time they registers for classes and the last day of the term, the student's registration is backed out of the system and a full refund is sent to the family.
 All fees or fines (parking, library, etc.) are backed out of the student's account.
 If a refund is owing, the Cashier's Office immediately issues a check to be included with the President's letter of condolence (see #11).